wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 after shrinking the size of the LLC by 80%.
 On the other hand, cold starts consume more memory bandwidth than warm starts, due to the cost of the extra initialization work that is exclusive to cold starts.
+The overall bandwidth consumption at system level when multiple functions are running, however, is still dominated by the frequency of invocations rather than the per-function overhead: More frequent invocation may prevent cold start from happening, but on the absolute scale, more concurrently running functions will consume more bandwidth than a few functions that require more bandwidth for each.